Low FODMAP Snacks for Better Digestion

 Following a low FODMAP diet can seem daunting, but there’s no reason to feel overly restricted, especially when it comes to snacks.
 Although you’ll need to avoid some foods for a short period of time, there are plenty of delicious alternatives—many of which you probably already have in the pantry.

 At first, it can help to start with simple pairings and prepackaged options.
-Then, as you get more comfortable with a low FODMAP diet, consider checking out some of the make-ahead low FODMAP snack options.
+Then, as you get more comfortable with a low FODMAP diet, consider checking out some make-ahead low FODMAP snack options.

 If you’d like more information on healing your gut woes for good, check out my book Healthy Gut, Healthy You.
 If you’d like more tailored support, contact us at the Ruscio Institute for Functional Health.